GLOBAL PARENTING NETWORK FAMILY

 We encouraged all fathers attending the Virtual Fathers Walk to reach out to their children's schools to continue involvement throughout the school year.
 Father and male mentor involvement in education matter more than ever this year during the pandemic.
 And we encourage the community to support the thousands of fathers, uncles, grandfathers, stepfathers, foster fathers, brothers, and mentors that step up to support the education of children in their lives.

-During these winter months, our Chairman, Dr. Greg Johnson, and President, Dr. Christine Johnson, have been busy working with community partners in North East Ohio to distribute thousands of hot meals, other essential food items, toys, PPE, and extra warm clothing to the homeless, senior citizens, women's/men's shelters, and some of the most vulnerable families in the county.
+During these winter months, our Chairman, Dr. Greg Johnson, has been busy working with community partners in North East Ohio to distribute thousands of hot meals, other essential food items, toys, PPE, and extra warm clothing to the homeless, senior citizens, women's/men's shelters, and some of the most vulnerable families in the county.

 These ongoing programs will serve those at most risk, and we are grateful to all our dedicated partners for their support and enthusiasm.